Building the

 Our AI backbone improves continuously through data collected by our robot infrastructure operating on rocket systems compounding every day.

-building a fully reusable rocket system
+building a fully reusable rocket system for orbital data center

 The future of space will not be built manually.